adamnstone/DigitalPortfolioWebsite/docs/stem/expert-network-map/index.md

 ## Introduction

 While enrolled in [Fab Academy](../fab-academy/index.md), I could easily identify experts within the Charlotte Fab Lab when I faced technical roadblocks.
 However, subject area experts were difficult to locate beyond my local lab, and vast amounts of helpful documentation shared by the global Fab community were hard to find.
-To resolve this problem, I created the `Expert Network Map`, a research project consisting of two components: a network analysis of the Fab Academy community and an interactive visualization of the network.
+To resolve this problem, I created the `Expert Network Map`, a software project consisting of two components: a network analysis of the Fab Academy community and an interactive visualization of the network.

 I executed the project in three distinct phases: I wrote a script to collect the data, designed a text-classification AI model to sort links by subject area for analysis, and utilized D3JS to present the findings in an interactive visualization.

-[Here is a link to the `Expert Network Map`!](https://pub.fabcloud.io/project/expert-network-map/) *(be sure to use Chrome on a computer)*
+[Here is a link to the `Expert Network Map`!](https://adamnstone.github.io/ExpertNetworkMap-ANS/public/) *(be sure to use Chrome on a computer)*

 In July 2023, I virtually presented the `Expert Network Map` at the [International Fab Lab Conference and Symposium](https://fab23.fabevent.org/), the largest digital fabrication event in the world.
 The Expert Network Map is live and used by over 500 students.
 Find my presentation below.